40 Easy First Day Hikes in Virginia to Kick Off 2023

-As 2021 comes to a close (at last), it’s time to start thinking about First Day Hikes.
-They are a must to start off the year on the right foot, literally.
+As 2022 comes to a close, it’s time to start thinking about First Day Hikes.
+They are a must to start off the year on the right foot.
+Literally.

 Here are 40 easy hikes that can be tackled and enjoyed by all levels of hikers.
 You’ll find vistas, waterfalls, rock scrambles, river views and sandy beaches.

-For more hikes, I encourage you to check out the Trail Finder feature, which pinpoints all hikes by location.
+For more hikes, I encourage you to check out my Trail Finder feature, which pinpoints all hikes by location.
 All the green hikes are easy hikes.

 Virginia First Day Hikes